 Electronics and information systems play an ever-increasing role in the worldwide economy, representing nearly 10% of Gross Domestic Product (GDP).
 They have penetrated and transformed all aspects of life including transportation, communications, health, government services, banking systems, entertainment and education and have created millions of jobs in industry and services.
 They have also been the motor of productivity growth.
 Micro- and nanoelectronics are the key enabling technologies for electronics and Information & Communications Technology (ICT).

 These societal challenges are also major opportunities for European industry.
 The challenge is to be the first to address the new lead markets, to impose de facto standards and to become worldwide market leaders in a number of these domains.

-The CATRENE programme reflects all of the above.
-It embraces all key actors in the value chain including applications, technology, materials and equipment suppliers as well as involving both large companies and Small and Medium-sized Enterprises (SMEs) around a number of market opportunities and societal challenges.
+The CATRENE programme aimed to reflect all of the above.
+It embraced all key actors in the value chain including applications, technology, materials and equipment suppliers as well as involving both large companies and Small and Medium-sized Enterprises (SMEs) around a number of market opportunities and societal challenges.

-With the objective to strengthen European Competitiveness, CATRENE will interact with other programmes in the nanoelectronics field national, EU framework and Joint Technology Initiatives (JTI) and with other EUREKA clusters.
+With the objective to strengthen European Competitiveness, CATRENE interacted with other programmes in the nanoelectronics field national, EU framework and Joint Technology Initiatives (JTI) and with other EUREKA clusters.

 CATRENE started on 1 January 2008, for eight years and launched its last call for project proposals at the end of 2015.